getporter/porter/docs/content/cli/install.md

       --force                      Force a fresh pull of the bundle -h, --help                       help for install
-      --insecure-registry          Don't require TLS for the registry -n, --namespace string           Create the installation in the specified namespace.
+      --insecure-registry          Don't require TLS for the registry -l, --label strings              Associate the specified labels with the installation.
+May be specified multiple times.
+  -n, --namespace string           Create the installation in the specified namespace.
 Defaults to the global namespace.
       --param strings              Define an individual parameter in the form NAME=VALUE.
 Overrides parameters otherwise set via --parameter-set.
 May be specified multiple times.
   -p, --parameter-set strings      Name of a parameter set file for the bundle.
 May be either a named set of parameters or a filepath, and specified multiple times.